Approver(s):

 Privileged Users

-Privileged users consist of users with elevated access to information systems, applications, or sensitive/protected data (other than to a local device).
-Such users have administrator access via a shared account or to multiple systems in the University and these accounts are at a higher risk for compromise.
-Users/Roles that have access to substantial amounts of sensitive data while performing daily operational tasks.
-These positions will be identified by the Information Security Office.
+Privileged users are individuals with elevated access to information systems, applications, or sensitive/protected data (other than to a local device).
+These users typically have administrator access through a shared account or to multiple University systems, posing a higher risk of compromise.
+The identification of these roles will be managed by the Information Security Office.

-• Passwords must not be reused for at least six (6) generations.
+• Password Reuse: Passwords should not be reused for at least six (6) generations.

-• Passwords must not be changed more than one (1) time per day.
+• Daily Change Limit: Passwords should not be changed more than once (1) per day.

-• At least four (4) characters must be changed when new passwords are created.
+• Character Change Requirement: At least four (4) characters must be modified when creating new passwords.

-• New passwords must comply with the criteria in Password Standards.
+• Compliance with Standards: New passwords must adhere to the criteria outlined in the Password Standards.

 Service Accounts and Test Accounts